 notify_tornadoqueue (part of the events system).

-- Other receive the event and display the new message.
+Other clients receive the event and display the new message.

 send_message_backendview function returns a 200